John Barnes - Chief Executive, Historic Royal Palaces

 Tom joined Historic Royal Palaces in 2017 from The Science Museum Group where he had been Director of Learning across the four national museums of the Group.
 Prior to this he was Head of Public Engagement and Learning at the Houses of Parliament for 8 years.
 This was preceded by working in The National Archives for 10 years in various roles, culminating in Head of Online and Education.
 He started his career teaching History in a comprehensive school.
 Tom also founded TEDxHousesofParliament in 2012 and was Director of TEDxLondon from 2015 – 2017.

 Tom is responsible for creating distinctive HRP experiences to convey the essence of each site, motivating people to visit and revisit, and ensuring that the organisation continues to be recognised for high quality, distinctive and transformative engagement onsite, offsite and online.
 This is achieved through providing inspiring and memorable experiences for all our visitors, including school groups as well as for wider audiences offsite and online.

 Adrian Phillips joined Historic Royal Palaces in 1993 and has held a number of posts including Maintenance Manager for the Palaces Group, Project Team Leader and, between 2003 and 2017, Surveyor of the Fabric.
 Before that, he had practiced as a Chartered Building Surveyor with a number of companies in private practice.

 Adrian is responsible for the care of the six palaces and the collections and for their enhancement, ensuring that they continue to be fit for use and better presented.
 In support of this, he is responsible for major projects, research, information management and the development of a new Masters course in Heritage Management, which launched in September 2018.

-He has a Post-Graduate Diploma in Building Conservation from the College of Estate Management (1997) and is an alumni of the Windsor Leadership Programme (2015).
-Currently he is an External Examiner on the MSc Building Surveying course at Kingston University.
+He has a Post-Graduate Diploma in Building Conservation from the College of Estate Management (1997) and is an alumnus of the Windsor Leadership Programme (2015).

 Dan Wolfe joined Historic Royal Palaces in 2014.
 He is responsible for promoting the six palaces as outstanding visitor destinations and for raising the profile of Historic Royal Palaces as an independent charity.